Dicky Cheung: Career

 In one of the TV adaptations of Louis Cha's Wuxia novel The Deer and the Cauldron.
 Cheung played the anti-hero Wai Siu-Bo, a character previously portrayed by Tony Leung Chiu-Wai, Stephen Chow and Jordan Chan in many television and film adaptations, in The Duke of Mount Deer.

 In 2001, Andy Lau's NMG production company produced another television adaptation of Journey to the West.
 Cheung was given a chance to once again portray the role in The Monkey King: Quest for the Sutra.
 The series was broadcast in 2002 on TVB.
 Although it received high ratings, many felt it was not as good as the 1996 version.

-Cheung played Shun in Kung Fu Soccer, a young talented soccer player originated from rural Guangdong whose also excels in kungfu yet suffers from short term memory loss.
+Cheung played Shun in Kung Fu Soccer, a young talented soccer player originated from rural Guangdong whose also excels in kung-fu, yet suffers from short-term memory loss.
 The series was broadcast by TVB from December 2004 to January 2005, with Cheung sang the opening theme of the series.

 After a 20-year absence, Cheung made his TVB comeback.
 He starred in TVB's 50th anniversary drama, The Learning Curve of a Warlord <大帥哥>, which was produced by Steven Tsui.